Retinoblastoma in children

 This is used to freeze the tumours.
 More than one session may be necessary, in which case they are usually done at monthly intervals.

-A laser is used to heat the tumour.
-Your child may need a number of sessions at intervals of 3-4 weeks.
+A laser is directed through the pupil and used to heat the tumour.
+Your child may need a number of sessions of laser therapy (under general anaesthetic) at intervals of 3 to 4 weeks.

 A small radioactive disc is stitched over the tumour on the outside of the eye.
 The disc needs to stay in place for up to four days while the radiation destroys the cancer cells.
 This is done for slightly larger tumours, or tumours that have not been successfully treated with other methods.